ieeevr/dev/contribute/proposals/index.md

     </p>

-    <h2 id="eligibility">Eligibility</h2>
+    <h2 id="submission">Submission</h2>
     <p>
-        In order to apply, submit a 1-2 page abstract (in .pdf format see below) describing your artistic project on the PCS system (link).
+        In order to apply, submit a 1-2 page abstract (in .pdf format see below) describing your artistic project on the PCS system (<a href="https://new.precisionconference.com/vr"  target="_blank">https://new.precisionconference.com/vr</a>).
 The abstract should include:
         <ul>
             <li>Title of XR Gallery submission</li>
             <li>A statement of intent providing a brief description of your art project and how it addresses the proposed topic of XR Gallery.</li>